 On the other hand, those born into the Millennial Generation (also referred to as Gen Y’ers and generally considered to be those born since the early 1980’s), are highly likely to own a computer and be electronically connected 24/7, receive most of their correspondence and pay all their bills online; do their banking online; get most of their news on the Internet; write and read blogs; communicate primarily by texting and instant messaging; have at least one account on a social networking site; and have ONLY a cell phone.

 If this profile of the two generations is accurate, where do I fit in?
 Born in 1952, I am definitely a member of the baby boom generation.
 But, I feel naked without my laptop and I am electronically connected 24/7.
 I do all my banking online, pay all my bills online, and get very little snail mail.
 In most cases, if it can’t be emailed, I don’t get it.
 I own an iPod and all my music is electronic.
 I have ONLY a cell phone.
-I don’t text, but do IM, and Twitter.
+I text, IM, and Tweet.
 I can’t remember the last time I read a traditional newspaper; I tend to get all my news from the NY Times, CNN, and BBC online editions.
-I blog regularly and have accounts on Facebook, Reddit, and LinkedIn.
+I blog regularly and have accounts on Facebook, Instagram, Pinterest, and LinkedIn.
+I even have a YouTube channel.
 Am I a baby boomer who acts like a Millennial?
 A Gen Y’er who was born out of sequence?